Inglis, Florida: History

-The town is named after Captain John L. Inglis, who was connected with Dunnellon Phosphate.
+The town is named after Captain John L. Inglis, a Scottish American with family from Glasgow, Scotland, who skippered a boat from Spain to the mouth of the Withlacoochee River for trading purposes, and was connected with Dunnellon Phosphate.
 The community was originally called “Blind Horse” (thought to either be named for a blind horse that once pulled ferries or a blind horse that fell off a ferry), but was renamed “Port Inglis” the same year, when it was first settled in 1875.

 Despite being settled since 1875, the Town of Inglis was officially incorporated as a municipality in 1956.

 Elvis Presley in Inglis

-A historical marker denotes the location of several film sites of Follow that Dream were in the vicinity of Inglis.

 During July and August 1961, Elvis Presley spent his summer in Inglis and the surrounding areas filming his movie Follow That Dream.
 A historical marker on Follow That Dream Parkway in Inglis commemorates this event.

 Geography

-The exact coordinates for the Town of Inglis is located at (29.032878, −82.666731), approximately 5 mi east of the Gulf of Mexico.
+The town lies approximately 5 mi east of the Gulf of Mexico.

 According to the United States Census Bureau, the town has a total area of 9.5 km2, of which 9.4 km2 is land and 0.04 km2, or 0.40%, is water.